 Interested In Getting Dentures?

 Thinking of getting dentures?
 The benefits of dentures to those who have lost their teeth to periodontal disease, illness, tooth decay or traumatic injury are great!
+Learn more here about the types of dentures most denture dentists can offer.
+As you can see, there are different types of dentures available depending on your specific situation.
+You may only need a few replacements instead of full dentures.

-Those who have lost all their teeth or who need to have all their remaining teeth extracted will need a full set of dentures.
+Complete Dentures: Those who have lost all their teeth or who need to have all their remaining teeth extracted will need a full set of dentures.
 These are called complete dentures and they can be further defined as “conventional” or “immediate”.
 Full dentures are reserved for those who are missing all their teeth.
 For an even more realistic-looking smile, you might consider premium or deluxe dentures.

-Immediate dentures are fitted immediately after your last teeth are extracted.
+Immediate Dentures: Immediate denturesare fitted immediately after your last teeth are extracted.
 They act like a band aid, protecting the injured tissue and reducing bleeding.
 Because the gum and bone will change shape in the months following extraction, immediate dentures are really only a temporary solution and should be replaced after six months.
 If you require emergency dental care, you may have your dentist perform a tooth extraction or extractions.
 Afterward, you may be given a temporary flipper or full immediate denture that serves as a placeholder until your gums heal enough to support a new denture after the healing process has been complete.

-Partial or over dentures are an appropriate choice when you are missing some, but not all, of your teeth.
+Partial or Over Dentures: Partial or over dentures are an appropriate choice when you are missing some, but not all, of your teeth.
 Partial dentures are sometimes supported by metal anchors that are attached to your gum or bone line to keep them secure.
 Unlike partial dentures, over dentures tend to be anchored to the remaining natural teeth.
 Partial dentures are designed to replace one or more missing teeth (upper or lower).
 Cast metal partial dentures provide the best combination of durability, strength, and aesthetics.

 Caring For Your New Dentures

 Dentures are fragile and can break easily if dropped.
 When placing or removing your dentures, do so over a thick towel or sink full of water, and never place them within reach of children or pets.
 As with natural teeth, dentures should be brushed to remove any food or bacteria that may collect on them.
 It is recommended by dentists to use a special denture cleansing brush in conjunction with a denture cleanser to properly clean your dentures.
 Use the brush to remove particles of food and when not wearing the dentures, soak them in cool water or denture cleanser.
 If dentures dry out they can lose their shape.
+Start your search for a denture dentist near you.
+Simply input your zip and denture dentist when you do a search on search engines such as Google and Yahoo.
+This should break down a list of dentists who make dentures near you.
+If that doesn't help, check out this helpful resource for finding locations near you.